McDonald House at 30 King St East, is #30 on the Town of Gananoque’s self guided tour. Its description there reads:

 – There is a plaque about our founding father, Joel Stone in the southeast corner of the park.

 – The Gananoque and 1000 Island Visitor Centre just west of the Town Hall has a “Gananoque History “binder available.
-There is a 6 pages of information about Town Hall in it.
+There are 6 pages of information about Town Hall in it.